 Remember, it has always been our student’s choice of enjoying the parameters of their home.
 If they think they will learn best at home than attending classroom sessions, then they have to make up their minds and grab online learning!
 Of course, they have to do it under the supervision of their parents.

-Online learning is considered one of the best options for learners who are with physical and health problems.
+Online learning is considered one of the best options for learners who are having physical and health problems.
 Learners with health and physical problems are given remote instructional support.

 Wanting to pursue higher education, our students in this situation are given the best opportunities for learning with great comfort.
 Studying online will make them less stressed and offers them a more focused educational setting.